Gr33ndev/permanent-ephemeral-runner/README.md

-# Real Ephemeral Runner for GitHub Actions
+# Permanent Ephemeral Runner for GitHub Actions

 This repository provides a Bash script that automates the lifecycle of a GitHub Actions runner in **ephemeral mode**.
 The script periodically: